 Sometimes choosing a clean typeface with a bold color makes everything fall into place (see: Delight Labs).

 You can also experiment with color by making one character (or one word within a company name) a different color.
 Flickr does this with a hot pink “r” and Mobil makes a statement with a red “o.”

 As with character features, make sure you’re putting emphasis on a letter that makes sense in your company name.
 Done right, this tactic can be a great way to give your logo identity, especially if you’re using a common logo color like blue.

-If you design a white wordmark on a colored background, remember that your logo will be placed on a white background for many branding applications.
+Designing a white wordmark on a colored background?
+Remember that your logo will be placed on a white background for many branding applications.
 To ensure your wordmark looks good everywhere, you’ll need reverse color variations of your logo.
 (Note: Looka provides these files in our Premium and Enterprise packages.)